Melicertes

 In Greek mythology, Melicertes (Μελικέρτης, sometimes Melecertes), later called Palaemon or Palaimon (Παλαίμων), was a Boeotian prince as the son of King Athamas and Ino, daughter of King Cadmus of Thebes.
 He was the brother of Learchus.

 Mythology

-Ino, pursued by her husband, who had been driven mad by Hera because Ino had brought up the infant Dionysus, threw herself and Melicertes into the sea from a high rock between Megara and Corinth, Both were changed into marine deities: Ino as Leucothea, noted by Homer, Melicertes as Palaemon.
+Ino, pursued by her husband, who had been driven mad by Hera because Ino had brought up the infant Dionysus, threw herself and Melicertes into the sea from a high rock between Megara and Corinth, and both were changed into marine deities: Ino as Leucothea, noted by Homer, Melicertes as Palaemon.
 The body of the latter was carried by a dolphin to the Isthmus of Corinth and deposited under a pine tree.
 Here it was found by his uncle Sisyphus, who had it removed to Corinth, and by command of the Nereids instituted the Isthmian Games and sacrifices in his honor.

 In literature and art

 Palaemon appears for the first time in Euripides' Iphigeneia in Tauris, where he is already the "guardian of ships".
 The paramount identification in the Latin poets of the Augustan age is with Portunus, the Roman god of safe harbours, memorably in Virgil's Georgics.
 Ovid twice told the story of Ino's sea-plunge with Melicertes in her arms.